-Scripture warns us in 1 John 2:16 that as believers three primary areas have the potential to rob us of our joy, damage our relationship with our Heavenly Father and as a result has the power to damage relationships with our immediate loved ones.
-These three areas John names in his first epistle are; “Lust of the eyes, lust of the flesh and the pride of life”.
+Scripture warns us in 1 John 2:16 that three primary areas have the potential to rob us of our joy and damage our relationship with our Heavenly Father and immediate loved ones.
+These three areas that John names in his first epistle are, “lust of the eyes, lust of the flesh and the pride of life”.
 I call these, ‘Pennies, Petticoats and Power’.

-Having looked in the previous article (Lust of the Eyes) at both the blessing and potential dangers of finance (i.e. the attitude we have toward pennies in one’s life), in this second article I want to take a brief look at the second area of temptation in life that the Apostle John warns us about in 1 John 2:16 which he calls “the lust of the flesh” and I’ve classified as ‘Petticoats’.
+In my previous article ‘Lust of the Eyes’, we looked at both the blessing and potential dangers of finance (i.e. the attitude we have toward pennies in one’s life).
+In this second article, I want to take a brief look at the second area of temptation around sexual purity that we are warned about by the Apostle John in 1 John 2:16, which he calls “the lust of the flesh” and I’ve classified as ‘Petticoats’.

-For those of us who grew up before 1980, a petticoat was a thin, soft silky or satin undergarment that ladies wore under their dress or what was called a ‘half-slip’ if only worn under their skirt.
-They usually had embroidery along the bottom edge so that when protruding slightly out of the bottom of their dress or skirt, it would catch a man’s eye immediately, resulting in him often being aroused in one way or another, sexually.
+For those of us who grew up before 1980, a petticoat was a thin, silky or satin undergarment that ladies wore under their dresses, or a ‘half-slip’ if only worn under the skirt.
+The bottom hem was usually embroidered, and if it was protruding slightly from under a dress or skirt, it would immediately catch a man’s eye, often resulting in him being sexually aroused in some way.

 But then in the area of sexual appetite, he says in 1 Corinthians 6:9 (NIV).
 “Do you not know that the unrighteous will not inherit the kingdom of God?”
 Here, when speaking of one’s sexual appetite, Paul says, “Do not be deceived…

 - “neither fornicators” (i.e. single folk who are sexually active or involved in pornography),

 - “nor idolaters” (Plato uses this word to depict orgies practised for heathen deities),

 - “nor adulterers” (when sexually active with folk who are not their marriage partners),